-- Assisting the Board in its oversight of:

-- o Risk and the risk management framework

-- The assets of the Group and its uses

-- Evaluation and approval of third party arrangements

-- proposals

-This committee met formally once in the • Ensuring that the internal audit function of financial year ended December 31, 2017, on July 12, 2017.
+- Assisting the Board in its oversight of: • Risk and the risk management framework - The assets of the Group and its uses - its uses - Evaluation and approval of third party arrangements - Approval of projects and the underlying The review and implementation of the proposals financial year ended December 31, 2017, on July 12, 2017.
 The membership of the committee and the attendance by members at meetings were as stated above.